The Energetic Systems of Eukaryotic Cells

 Abstract

-BACKGROUND: Adenosine Triphosphate (ATP) is pivotal in cellular energetics.
-It is traditionally understood to be synthesised from Adenosine Diphosphate (ADP) and inorganic phosphate (Pi) by ATP synthase.
-Recently, we introduced a novel hypothesis suggesting an alternative synthesis mechanism involving specific cellular structures: Structure for Energy Transformation (SET).
-HYPOTHESIS: The SET, consisting of a multiplex electron transfer chain, potentially facilitates a chemical process involving D-glucose, uric acid (UA), NO, and H2PO4 molecules.
-This leads to energy production and the synthesis of ATP, CO2, and H+, among other products.
-The SETs of aerobic glycolysis (SET-AGs) are located in the peroxisomes, while the SETs of oxidative phosphorylation (SET-OPs) are in the mitochondria of the eukaryotes.
-OBJECTIVE: To outline and explore the new hypothesis that ATP synthesis occurs through a complex process within the SET, implicating multiple chemical constituents in a distinct stoichiometry, producing ATP, PO33-, (Pi), CO2 and energy.
-CONCLUSION: The hypothesis postulates a new way of ATP synthesis.
-The ATP synthase forms ATP from Adenosine Diphosphate (ADP) and inorganic phosphate (Pi).
-The hypothesis answers the origin of ADP, Pi and energy needed for ATP production.
-Furthermore, the hypothesis points out the mechanism of action regarding cancer treatment with intravenous high-dose vitamin C therapy.
+BACKGROUND: We have recently published a new hypothesis proposing an alternative mechanism for the synthesis of ATP by involving specific cellular structures: Structure for Energy Transformation (SET).
+HYPOTHESIS: The SET, consisting of a multiplex electron transfer chain, potentially facilitates a chemical process involving Fe-S clusters, D-glucose, uric acid (UA), NO, and H2PO4- molecules.
+This leads to energy production and ATP, CO2, and H+ synthesis.
+The SETs of aerobic glycolysis (SET-AGs) are located in the peroxisomes, whereas the SETs of oxidative phosphorylation (SET-OPs) are located in the mitochondria of the eukaryotes.
+While this hypothesis suggests a potential alternative pathway for ATP synthesis, further experimental validation is required to confirm its mechanisms and physiological relevance.
+OBJECTIVE: To outline and explore the new hypothesis that ATP synthesis occurs through a complex process within the SET, involving multiple chemical constituents in a distinct stoichiometry, producing ATP, PO33-, (Pi), CO2, H+, and energy.
+CONCLUSION: Using adenosine diphosphate (ADP) and inorganic phosphate (Pi), ATP synthase catalyses the formation of adenosine triphosphate (ATP).
+The hypothesis explains the origin of ADP, Pi, and the energy required for ATP production.
+It also suggests a mechanism of action for cancer treatment with intravenous high-dose vitamin C therapy.

 Article activity feed